 Good timing is required to breathe easily while swimming butterfly.
 To do so, you kick a little bit harder during the second dolphin kick.
-This makes your shoulders and head rise a little bit higher above water during the body undulation.
-Inhaling then occurs as soon as the mouth clears the water and the arms start their recovery forward.
+This makes your shoulders and head rise a little bit higher above the water surface during the body undulation.
+Inhaling occurs as soon as the mouth clears the water and the arms start their recovery forward.

 Breathing is easy with the proper timing

 Exhaling starts as soon as the head drops back into the water and continues until the head and shoulders rise above the water surface again during the next breathing stroke cycle.

 To avoid straining the neck and to keep a steady rhythm, it is best to keep the head more or less in line with the trunk when inhaling.
 Try to look downwards and only a little bit forward rather than at the opposite pool wall.

 Not every stroke cycle needs to be a breathing one.
 A common trade-off used while swimming butterfly is to have a breathing stroke cycle followed by a non-breathing one.
 This is generally considered a good trade-off between the need of consuming oxygen and the increased effort necessary to lift the head and shoulders higher above the water surface.

 However, depending on the ability of the swimmer to maintain good rhythm and speed during breathing stroke cycles and also depending on the length of the race, breathing stroke cycles can be added or reduced.

 For example, you might breathe less often at the beginning of the race to swim faster and then breathe more often later when your body needs more oxygen.

 Some experimentation might be necessary to find the optimal trade-off for each individual swimmer and race length.
 That being said, top-level swimmers are often able to breathe every stroke cycle without losing speed.

 Some butterfly swimmers turn their head sideways to inhale.
 The idea is that it allows them to keep their head closer to the water surface and less energy is used to lift the head and shoulders above the water surface.